Use coconut oil to remove makeup

 Use coconut oil as deodorant

 Coconut oil contains lauric acid, which kills odor-causing bacteria.
 Dab a little oil under your armpits to stay fresh (and smell good) all day.
-You can also try making your own homemade coconut oil deodorant.

 Use coconut oil to reduce wrinkles